gcm107/ReminderApp/README.md

-# Form-With-Notifications
-Push notifications when form is submitted.
+# Reminder App with Location information.

+- Notifications are sent when reminders are created.
+- Location for each reminder with location information is shown on the map.